Elko, New York: Demographics

-As of the 1940 United States Census, 125 people were resident in the town, all of them white, not counting those on the reservation; an internal Seneca Nation of Indians census of the portion of the reservation within Elko counted 110 people.
+As of the 1940 United States census, 125 people were resident in the town, all of them White, not counting those on the reservation; an internal Seneca Nation of Indians census of the portion of the reservation within Elko counted 110 people.
 There were approximately 30 families in the town: five in Hotchkiss Hollow, 24 in Quaker Bridge and one on Wolf Run.
 There were 13 children of school age served by the two schools in Elko, ten in Quaker Bridge and three on Wolf Run.

 There were 75 registered voters in Elko; among those with a party affiliation, there were roughly twice as many Republicans as there were Democrats.

 Communities and locations in Elko

 Quaker Bridge

 Quaker Bridge was the center of government and most heavily populated place in Elko; most people knew of the territory by "Quaker Bridge" and not "Elko."
 It was the site of a large bridge across the Allegheny River and a Quaker school dating to 1816; the Quakers still operated the school in 1941, only as a summer school.
-Prior to 1921, the United States Postal Service referred to the town as Tunesassa, after the location's Seneca language name; unable to convince the WNY&P to change the name of the Quaker Bridge rail station, the town residents successfully petitioned the Postal Service and the Board on Geographic Names to change the office's name to Quaker Bridge to match the rail station.
+Prior to 1921, the United States Postal Service referred to the town as Tunesassa, after the location's Seneca language name (roughly translated to "the place of fine sands," i.e. a beach); unable to convince the WNY&P to change the name of the Quaker Bridge rail station, the town residents successfully petitioned the Postal Service and the Board on Geographic Names to change the office's name to Quaker Bridge to match the rail station.

 Of Elko's territory, Quaker Bridge was most directly affected by the Kinzua Dam construction and was made uninhabitable by the flooding.
 The Friends Boat Launch is located in the general vicinity of where the hamlet used to be, and privately owned campsites occupy the location across the reservoir from the boat launch.
 A gap in the ZIP code numbering system implies Quaker Bridge was to be assigned the ZIP code 14771, although by the time the ZIP code system was introduced for rural areas in 1963, the Kinzua Dam was already being constructed, and it was likely never used.
 The post office, whose postmaster also ran the local trading post, closed September 30, 1964.